Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 Core Curriculum of the University System of Georgia (USG)

-The University System of Georgia is a composite of diverse institutions that, in spite of their diversity, require System-wide coherence to facilitate success for transfer students.
-To achieve these ends, the USG outlines general education learning goals that serve as guides for each institution to develop its own general education learning outcomes.
+The University System of Georgia (USG) is a composite of diverse institutions that require systemwide coherence to facilitate success for students.
+To achieve these ends, the USG has outlined a Core IMPACTS curriculum that will serve as a guide for institutions to develop and refine course selections that will enable students to meet the Learning Outcomes and Career-Ready Competencies for each Core IMPACTS area.

 Area Name Description

-A2 Quantitative Outcomes Courses that address learning outcomes in quantitative reasoning
+Mathematics and Quantitative Skills (Mathematics) Courses that address learning outcomes in quantitative reasoning

-C Humanities, Fine Arts, and Ethics Courses that address learning outcomes in humanities, fine arts, and ethics
+Arts, Humanities, and Ethics (Humanities) Courses that address learning outcomes in humanities, fine arts, and ethics

-D Natural Science, Mathematics, and Technology Courses that address learning outcomes in the natural sciences, mathematics, and technology.
+Technology, Mathematics, and Sciences (STEM) Courses that address learning outcomes in the natural sciences, mathematics, and technology

-E Social Sciences Courses that address learning outcomes in the social sciences
+Social Sciences (Social Sciences) Courses that address learning outcomes in the social sciences

-F Lower division Major Requirements Lower division courses required by the degree program and courses that are prerequisites to major courses at higher levels.
+Field of Study Lower division courses required by the degree program that are prerequisites to major courses at higher levels.

 VSU Core Curriculum (60 Semester Hours Required)